Homelessness Response: A Mission Priority in our Church

 Here in our church, we participate in and support Family Bridge, where we partner with other churches to host homeless families for a week at a time while they receive assistance finding work and housing.
 Family Bridge always needs volunteers to serve as overnight hosts and meal hosts.
 For more information, please contact Myra Beeler through our office.

 We have received ample donations of blankets and clothing at this time.
 If you would like to donate food to help feed our guests, please freeze and package it in clear, sealed containers of no more than 4-6 servings, labeled with contents and a date.
 We are also happy to receive monetary donations to help offset shelter costs.
-Please direct those donations to Forest Grove United Church of Christ Severe Weather Shelter.
+Please direct those donations to Forest Grove United Church of Christ Temporary Emergency Shelter.
 Thank you for your support.